RAVENz46/nix-conf/README.md

 # Category base nix configurations with personal awesome-rust
- This is my personal nix configuration files for nixos, linux, macos, wsl-on-nixos and nix-on-droid with personal awesome-rust.
+ This is my personal nix configuration files for nixos, linux, macos, nixos-on-wsl and nix-on-droid with personal awesome-rust.

 ## Features

 ## Add/remove new packages
 When you suggust new packages, you should care about
 - Open source
-- Actively maintained(e.g. not archived, last commit was a year ago)
+- Actively maintained (e.g. not archived, last commit was a year ago)
 - If package includes non-memory-safe languages or tauri/gtk3 base software, there should be no alternative that pure rust package
 - If source available on github, confirm that it got over 100 stars(except some categories and cosmic packages)